monk-io/docs/docs/k8s-migrate.md

 ## Using Inheritance to Spawn Multiple Copies of YELB

 Monk is very powerful.
-We can spawn multiple instances of the same app via inheritence with existing templates.
+We can spawn multiple instances of the same app via inheritence with existing Kits.

 ### Our Development Environment